 Who was Saint Onuphrius?

-I can not tell you how incredibly beautiful it is over here.
+I can not tell you how stunning it is over here.
 What I especially appreciate while strolling on the beach here is the solitude.

 This gets me thinking.

-Did you realize that San Onofre is named after the 4th Century Egyptian Saint Onuphrius?
-This park used to be a part of Rancho de San Onofrio y Santa Margarita, established in 1841.
+Did you realize San Onofre is named after the 4th Century Egyptian Saint Onuphrius?
+This park was part of Rancho de San Onofrio y Santa Margarita, established in 1841.

 The Legend of Saint Onuphrius

-The story has it that Onuphruis retreated to the desert with the grand desire to study and imitate the hermits’ life.
+The story has it that Onuphruis retreated to the desert with the great desire to study and imitate the hermits’ life.

 It is said that he came upon the famous hermit Hermias.
-Hermias told him that he has been waiting for Onuphrius and that he had a divine revelation to share with him.
+Hermias told him that he had been waiting for Onuphrius and had a divine revelation to share.

 Legend recalls that his fame spread far and wide to the other hermits in the area, and they would actively seek him out for counsel and blessings.

 Wow!
-I never knew exactly how San Onofre got its name, but this is perfect!
+I never knew precisely how San Onofre got its name, but this is perfect!

-What is so extraordinary about this beach is the solitude you can achieve while here.
-San Diego County has over 3.3 million people, but on this beach, you can feel alone.
+What is extraordinary about this beach is the solitude you can achieve while here.
+San Diego County has over 3.3 million people, but you can feel alone on this beach.
 For example, I was here for over 3 hours and probably only saw about ten people all day.

-Now I have a better idea of why I keep finding these driftwood huts on the beach!
+Now I know better why I keep finding these driftwood huts on the beach!
 Homage to Saint Onuphrius!

 And do you remember how there was a palm tree?
-These gigantic palm trees are found close to Trail Four,, and the hut is by Trail Six.
+These gigantic palm trees are found close to Trail Four, and the hut is by Trail Six.
 Let’s pretend again that the hut was under the palm trees!
-It sure makes for a great story, doesn’t it?
+It sure makes for a great story.

 What do you think of the bluffs over at San Onofre Bluffs Campground?
-Do you think that you would ever like to walk in and out of the barrancas and arroyos?
+Do you believe that you would ever like to walk in and out of the barrancas and arroyos?